csc-training/elements-of-hpc/parallel-computing-concepts/types-of-problems.md

 The tasks can be computationally similar, but they can also be completely different.
 Often there are more tasks than workers, and tasks are then dynamically assigned to workers.

-As an example of task farm
-approach, we could think Alice, Bob, and Joe making a pizza together.
-Alice would first give Bob the task of slicing onions, and Joe to chop the ham.
-Alice could start then to prepare the dough.
-Once finished with onions Bob would pass them to Alice (she needs to interrupt her task) who can pass a new task of grating cheese to Bob.
-After passing chopped ham to Alice, Joe would get a new task of slicing tomatoes.
-Finally Alice would assemble everything together.
+As an example of a task farm approach, we could think of Alice, Bob, and Joe making a pizza together.
+Alice would first give Bob the task of slicing onions, and Joe the task of chopping the ham.
+Alice herself could then start to prepare the dough.
+Once finished with the onions, Bob would pass them to Alice (she needs to interrupt her task) and, in turn, Alice could pass a new task of grating cheese back to Bob.
+Similarly, after passing the chopped ham to Alice, Joe would get a new task of slicing tomatoes.
+Finally, Alice would assemble everything together.

 TODO: Animation idea: could the pizza making be presented as an animation?